mlgordon/vpc/errors.md

 ## system_limit_exceeded
 **Message**: This operation would exceed a system limit.

-One possible scenario for receiving this error message is if you try to create an address prefix, but the maximum number of address prefixes already exist.
+You might receive this error message if you try to create an address prefix, but the maximum number of address prefixes already exists.

 If this problem persists, [contact support](/docs/infrastructure/vpc?topic=vpc-getting-help-and-support).

 ## target_in_use
 **Message**: The target already has floating IP attached.

+There was a request to attach a floating IP address to a server’s network interface, but the network interface already has a floating IP attached to it.

+To find the floating IP address currently attached to a network interface, run the API command `GET /v1/floating_ips?version=2019-01-01&generation=1` and look for the network interface ID in the `target.id` field.

+If you are using the CLI, run the command `ibmcloud is floating-ips` and look at the `Target` value.
+Be aware that the CLI truncates the network interface ID at the first dash (“-“) character.
+For example, a server’s primary network interface with an ID of `abdfcb29-b3c5-4e4a-b7a0-cf0300154699` appears as `primary(abdfcb29-.)` in the CLI output.

 ## token_invalid
 **Message**: The service token was expired or invalid.